#LIVE2.0 #Review

 Uveitis turns out to be the 5th leading cause of vision loss in the U.S., mainly affecting people between 20 years to 60 years of age.

 Uveitis can affect one of your eyes or both.
-Caused by various reasons ranging from viral or bacterial infection to some underlying diseases, it can result in swelling of your eye tissues, damaging them overtime.
+Caused by various reasons ranging from viral or bacterial infection to some underlying diseases, it can result in swelling of your eye tissues, damaging them over time.

 In fact, uveitis can cause vision loss as well if it doesn’t get appropriate treatment.
 A person can suffer from either acute uveitis (lasting for a shorter period of time) or chronic uveitis (lasting for a longer period of time), and there’s a possibility of multiple recurrences with severest forms of the disease.